 Best Places to Visit on Reunion Island

 The Roland Garros Airport in Saint Denis is Réunion Island’s main point of entry.
 The car rental agencies are all located in a separate building opposite the main terminal.
 Exit the Arrivals Hall and cross the road towards the parking area to access the car rental offices.
 If you’re short on time, you can opt to join a guided day trip around the island.

-Read about things to do in Reunion Island
+Read about things to do in Reunion Island.

 Saint-Gilles is arguably my favourite town in this area.
 The town centre is compact, with many shops, cafés and restaurants.
 There’s also a marina and a lovely beach.
 I recommend parking at the large parking area at the marina and walking across the pedestrian bridge to the town centre.
 At the marina, you’ll find Chez Marie, a seafood restaurant which I can certainly recommend!